SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

 - [ ] Define distinct HEIC and AVIF public format types over the shared internal HEIF container and register the correct brands, MIME types, and extensions.
 - [ ] Add generated `SaveAsHeic` and `SaveAsAvif` APIs and format metadata integration through the same mechanisms as established codecs.
 Define generic `SaveAsHeif` only if its options require an explicit supported payload codec.
 - [ ] Define decoder options using existing `DecoderOptions` behavior, including target pixel type, metadata handling, cancellation, and image-size limits.
+  - [x] Generic decode selects the caller's pixel type and the non-generic entry point defaults to `Rgba32`. `TargetSize` and `Sampler` are applied once after HEIF presentation composition. `MaxFrames` bounds retained sequence samples. `SkipMetadata`, `SegmentIntegrityHandling`, `ColorProfileHandling`, `Configuration`, and cancellation flow through the container, item, sequence, and nested-codec boundaries.
+  - [ ] Complete adversarial dimension and allocation-limit coverage for still items, grids, auxiliary images, and sequence tracks before closing this contract item.
+Large payload and image buffers already use the configured allocator, but the complete cross-product has not been verified.
 - [ ] Define codec-specific encoder options with observable semantics for quality, speed/effort, lossless mode, chroma subsampling, bit depth, alpha quality, and metadata handling.
 Avoid exposing internal HEVC or AV1 tuning knobs without a stable user-facing meaning.
-- [ ] Make `Rgba32` the default 8-bit decode output so alpha is not silently lost.
+- [x] Make `Rgba32` the default 8-bit decode output so alpha is not silently lost.
-- [ ] Remove unsupported JPEG 2000, JPEG-XR, JPEG-XS, and AVC capability claims unless those payload codecs are added to the completion matrix.
+- [x] Remove unsupported JPEG 2000, JPEG-XR, JPEG-XS, and AVC capability claims unless those payload codecs are added to the completion matrix.
 Retain legacy JPEG as an explicit supported HEIF image-item codec.

 Exit gate: